LouisYLWang/Sync-Sofa/readme.md

 ## Self-hosting Guide

 **Notices**:

 Before hosting, make sure your server can communicate securely with HTTPS and link to an domain name.
-All deploy script are based on Let's Encrypt certificates, you can customized with your own SSL certificate providers.
+All deploy script are based on Let's Encrypt certificates, you can customize with your own SSL certificate providers.

 ### Without Docker:

 #### Deploy script:

-##### 1. Get binary exectuable file
+##### 1. Get binary executable file

 - If you want to alter the source code and build yourself, make sure you have golang environment in your server, then run script below to get and build binary file:
     ```shell=